 As a result of discussions within the working group, three additional investigations are underway, including a Rosenberg’s Monitor survey, an independent Indigenous Cultural Heritage Assessment (including rigorous consultation with recognised knowledge holders) and an updated flood study for Ginninderra Creek.

 The scientific investigations and inputs from the working group will inform a revised planning proposal for Ginninderry (NSW) part of the project to be submitted to the NSW Department of Planning and Yass Valley Council in late 2016.
-Formal community consultation on that revised proposal will occur in early 2017.
+Formal community consultation on that revised proposal will occur in the first half of 2019.

 Based on the results of investigations completed to date, the revised planning proposal will most likely include the following key initiatives: